Fuglesteg/Timid/README.md

 Note that because the containers are running on the same docker network they are able to communicate.
 The docker local DNS resolves the hostname of valheim to the container.
-This docker compose setup will start both servers and
+This docker compose setup will start both containers and if no connections are made the valheim container will stop.
+The Timid container will listen to connections and start the valheim container up again if a connection is made.

 ## Configuration